HareemFatima5/Applied-Generative-AI-Engineering/week 6/README.md

 ## Error handling

+- If the JSearch API returns a non-200 status code, the FastAPI backend raises an HTTP error including the status code and response body.
-- If the JSearch API returns a non-200 status code, the server raises an exception that includes the status code and the response body, and returns it to the client as a JSON-RPC error.
+- If the FastAPI backend returns a non-200 status code, the MCP server raises an exception with the status code and response body and returns it to the client as a JSON-RPC error.
 - Malformed JSON-RPC requests are silently skipped rather than crashing the server.
 - Unexpected exceptions during request handling are caught and returned as JSON-RPC errors where possible.
 - Calling an unregistered tool returns a "Tool not found" error.
 - Calling an unrecognized method returns a "Method not found" error.